-Ivan is a serious contender for the Britain’s greatest ever coarse angler; few if any observers from any branch of the sport would fail to have him in their half dozen of all time.
-Ivan fished for England 11 times and would have been close to doubling this number of caps had teams been hand-picked by the manager back in the 1960’s.
+Ivan is a serious contender for Britain’s greatest ever coarse angler.
+Few if any observers from any branch of the sport would fail to have him in their half dozen of all time.
+Ivan fished for England 11 times and would have been close to doubling this number of caps had teams been hand-picked by the manager back in the 1960s.

-He was runner up in the 1976 world championship.
-Ivan won the Great Ouse championships three times in four years (what were the statistical odds of that happening?) with literally hundreds of wins on venues like the Welland, Witham, Nene, Cam, the Fenland drains, Severn, Trent and Warwickshire Avon to name but a few.
-No angler in history has a better claim to have won more 500 peg matches than Ivan Marks.
+He was runner up in the 1976 world championships.
+Ivan won the Great Ouse championships three times in four years (what were the statistical odds of that happening?) with literally hundreds of wins on venues like the Welland, Witham, Nene, Cam, the Fenland drains, Severn, Trent and Warwickshire Avon, to name but a few.
+No angler in history has a better claim to have won more 500-peg matches than Ivan Marks.

 Like no other angler before or since, people were genuinely in awe of the great Leicester man.
-Just how many anglers wanted to speak to Ivan but were just so afraid that they could not bring themselves to approach him, tens of thousands I would say.
+Just how many anglers wanted to speak to Ivan but were so afraid that they could not bring themselves to approach him?
+Tens of thousands I would say.
 Some literally froze in his presence.

 When Ivan was fishing matches, crowds of many hundreds would inevitably gather behind him.
 Rarely did Ivan complain, although he knew that it cost him many match wins over the years.
 Ivan understood the bigger picture.
 He realised that promoting the sport was even more important than his own personal success.
 And if the truth be known, Ivan thrived on the banter and camaraderie of the crowd.

 It was the Likely Lads that formed the backbone of the team during that period.
-Under Ivan’s captaincy, Leicester famously won the last of the weight nationals in 1971 on the Severn with over 124 lbs of fish pushing great rivals Birmingham Anglers Association into second spot that day.
-Leicester AS won again in 1974 on the Welland and were runners up in 1973 (Witham) and third, again on the Welland, in 1977.
+Under Ivan’s captaincy, Leicester famously won the last of the weight Nationals in 1971 on the Severn, with over 124lbs of fish, pushing great rivals Birmingham Anglers Association into second spot that day.
+Leicester AS won again in 1974 on the Welland, were runners up in 1973 (Witham) and third, again on the Welland, in 1977.

 As well as developing anglers already in the team, Ivan was always on the lookout for new talent.
 More often than not he would visit his local Grand Union Canal looking out for promising up and coming angling talent.
 For Ivan understood that if young anglers learnt their trade on the canal network, they could adapt to any venue and consequently catch fish anywhere.